bandagedidiot/bandagedidiot/README.md

 - haii im xander but I also go by moxie.

-- I use any pronouna preferably he/they
+- I use any pronouns preferably he/they

 - (Suspecting osdd-1b system but ofc we are tapping in to every option possible)